M4RZB4Ni/Android-MVVM-Compose-UI-Hilt-ViewModel-Navigator-Flows/README.md

 ## Features

-- Nodes: this feature include sending the request to the server and show responses with moving and deleting.
+- Nodes: this feature includes sending the request to the server and showing responses with moving and deleting.
-- Details: while user click on items in the LazyList of Nodes page, it will redirect to details feature(page) to gathering details of relevant node from server.
+- Details: while the user clicks on items in the LazyList of Nodes page, it will redirect to the details feature(page) to gather details of relevant nodes from the server.

 ## Architecture